 Now that the disclaimer is out of the way, let’s review the 9 Things You Must Know about Wearing a Life Jacket or PFD When Surfing, so keep reading!

-1. Difference between a Life Jacket and a Personal Flotation Device (PFD)
+2. What is the difference between a Life Jacket and a Personal Flotation Device (PFD)?

 The answer is…it depends!